University of Kansas Pool- Lecturer and/or Online Lecturer and/or Online Course Developer in Lawrence, Kansas

-The School of Public Affairs & Administration invites qualified scholars and professionals to apply for part- to full-time lecturer positions for the development and instruction of in-person and online courses.
+The Geography and Atmospheric Science Department invites qualified scholars and professionals to apply for part- to full-time, temporary and/or regular lecturer and/or online lecturer positions for the development and/or instruction of online courses.
 Lecturers are non-tenure-track members of the faculty.
-Positions vary and are dependent upon the need, if any, each semester for development and instruction of course(s).
+Positions vary and are dependent upon the need, if any, each semester for development and/or instruction of course(s).
 Primary role is instruction with no obligations to perform research or service.
-The appointment dates will vary based on the type of lecturer appointment and the timeframe for the preparation and instruction of the course(s).
+The appointment dates will vary based on the type of lecturer appointment and the timeframe for the preparation and instruction of the online course(s).

-Application materials will be reviewed by the faculty and placed in a pool for consideration for developing and teaching undergraduate or graduate courses in the School of Public Affairs & Administration consistent with departmental instructional needs.
-Applications will be accepted throughout the year.
+Application materials will be reviewed by the faculty and placed in a pool for consideration for developing and/or teaching undergraduate or graduate courses in Geography and/or Atmospheric Science consistent with departmental instructional needs.

 The successful candidate must have appropriate authorization to work in the U.S. before employment begins.

-Prepare for and attend all online class meetings.
-Provide timely feedback and instructor/student interaction in asynchronous online course format with occasions for online office hours and/or Q&A; sessions.
+- Prepare for and attend all class meetings.
+Provide timely feedback and instructor/student interaction in asynchronous online course format with occasions for online office hours and/or Q&A sessions.
 Regular weekly interaction is expected in online courses.

-Provide instruction for course(s).
-Classes are generally in an 8-week or mini-semester format.
+- Provide instruction for course(s).
+Classes are generally in an 8-week or minimester format.
 Class meetings will generally be asynchronous, but instructional expectations match those of the face-to-face experience.

 Design the course in accordance with departmental guidance and KU standards, which include working with instructional design staff in the Center for Online and Distance Learning.

-Work in a collaborative environment, utilizing the expertise of the other major instructors in the program, unit, or center.
+- Work in a collaborative environment, utilizing the expertise of the other major instructors in the (Program/unit/center).

-- Possess a PhD in a related field
+- PhD or ABD in Geography, Atmospheric Science or a related field.

 Contact Information to Applicants